tlab-wide/simple_av/README.md

 ros2 run control controller
 ```

+### Step 7: Configuration files

+- <b>scenario_config</b>: you can change the destination or vehcile model in this file.
+Vehicle model can be lexus or bus, depends on the scene and the vehicle model on the scene.
+Changing the vehicle_model to lexus/bus will change the json map that the simple_av uses.

+- <b>vehicle_config</b>: Two vehicle model has added to this file, bus and lexus RX450H. this file contains vehicles info like dimensions, weight and speed limits.
+If you want to use another vehicle model you can add its info here.

+- <b>motion_behavior_config</b>: In this file the motion and behavioral configs such as threshold time for collision prediction, safety distance and speed limits are set.

+- <b>av_features</b>: On/Off features like traffic light detection and object detection

 ## Documentation
 Full documentation for the project, including architecture details, usage instructions, and API references, can be found [documentation](https://hoosh-ir.github.io/simple_av/).